Dear RV Shrink:

 I don’t mind boondocking.
 We spend several months a year on the road and camp a majority of the time without hookups.
 My ex-Marine husband will camp anywhere, but I do not care to camp in remote areas by ourselves.
 My husband says I am being silly.

 Recently we camped in Big Bend with a backcountry permit.
 We found several sites that we could drive our rig without doing any damage.
-I admit it was beautiful, no noise or light pollution, and we love natural settings and hiking.
+I admit it was beautiful, with no noise or light pollution, and we love natural settings and hiking.
 However, I felt we were too isolated at the end of a dead-end road.

 Am I being silly?
 Should I develop an attitude like my husband and throw caution to the wind?
 I love the places he finds to legally park, but some of them keep me from feeling comfortable. —Apprehensive in American Outback